RonenNess/Shaku/README.md

 Shaku.sfx.play(sound, volume, pitch);
 ```

+Note that due to browsers security limitations, you won't be able to play any sound effect until the user interacted with the page with mouse, touch, gamepad, or keyboard.
+This is not something *Shaku* can solve, as this is by design and enforced by the browsers themselves.

+You can, however, preload your sound assets before that.

 ### Sound Instances

-A sound instance is a way to create a sound object once, and use it multiple times or change its parameters while it plays.
-Its also much more efficient to reuse instances than multiple `play()` calls (which actually creates a temporary sound instance inside).
+A sound instance is a way to create a sound object that lives on after it was played, and use it as many times as you like.
+Its more efficient to reuse instances than to call `play()` multiple times, but its usually an unnecessary optimization as this will rarely be your bottleneck in terms of performance.

 To create a sound instance: